 A. A headache generally won’t cause memory loss on its own, but in rare instances, headaches may be a sign of an underlying medical condition that could be associated with memory loss.

 Q. Why do I get headaches during my period?

-A. Headaches often occur to women during their menstrual cycle due to rising and falling hormones levels.
+A. Headaches often occur to women during their menstrual cycle due to changing hormone levels.
 Estrogen levels seem to be the most likely cause of headaches during a women’s period.

 Q Will spinal headaches go away?

-A. Spiral headaches occur in the weeks and in months after one undergoes a spinal tap or spinal anesthesia.
+A. Spinal headaches occur in the weeks and in months after one undergoes a spinal tap or spinal anesthesia.
 Most of the time, these headaches go away on their own without treatment.
 If they last more then 24 hours a doctor may offer prescriptive pain-relief solutions.

 Q. Can a headache cause fever?

 A. A headache will not normally cause a fever but may be accompanied by one if there is an underlying condition such as the flu, HIV, or another infection.